 I realized then that the really interesting dynamic involved what two people offered to one another in the act of conversing face-to-face.
 Presence was not a uni-directional phenomenon involving the intentionality of each partner individually.
 Presence was not something one person achieved.
 Rather presence emerged from the manner in which the act of conversation coupled the intentionality of each individual.
 To borrow Merleau-Ponty’s lingo (and give it my own somewhat sappy twist), two intentional arcs come together to form a circle of presence.

 Merleau-Ponty spoke of our body’s natural tendency to seek an “optimal grip” on our environment.
 In face-to-face conversation, our bodies seek an optimal grip as well.
 While our conscious attention is focused on words and their meaning, our fuller perceptive capabilities are engaged in reading the whole environment.
 In conversation, then, each person becomes a part of a field of communication that includes, but is not limited to verbal expression.
-To put it another way, our intentional arc includes acts of interpretative perception of the other’s body as well as words.
+To put it another way, our intentional arc includes acts of interpretative perception of the other’s body as well as their words.

-But this dynamic that enriches and shapes face-to-face communication depends on each person offering themselves up to read in certain ways.
+But this dynamic that enriches and shapes face-to-face communication depends on each person offering themselves up to be read in certain ways.
 Our attention intends the other’s body as a nexus of communication, but when the other’s body is not engaged in the act of conversation, dissonance results and presence is broken.

 Back to the smartphone.
 When the smartphone enters into the dynamic it disrupts the body’s communicative patterns.
 Gestures, eye contact, posture, facial expression — all of it is altered.
 It no longer means in the way our body is used to perceiving meaning.
 Perception finds it impossible to achieve an optimal grip on the embodied interaction.
 And because our bodies give and receive this sort of communication tacitly and often in remarkably subtle ways, we may not be conscious of this dissonance in the act of conversation.
 We may only register a certain feeling of being out of sync, a certain feeling that something is off.
 Presence fails to emerge and conversation, of the sort that Turkle champions, indeed, of the sort we all acknowledge as one of the great consolations offered to us in this world — that kind of conversation becomes more difficult to achieve.
 Given the bodily dimensions of face-to-face conversation, I’m not sure it could be otherwise.

 It is not that “social media” in some abstract generic form or the practice of texting in general that threatens conversation.
-It is the concrete materiality of the device entering into the intentional arcs of our perceiving and meaning-ful bodies engaged in face-to-face communication that is problematic.
+It is the concrete materiality of the device entering into the intentional arcs of our perceiving and meaning-ful bodies engaged in face-to-face communication that is troublesome.